RejaurRahman/blog-camp/README.md

 2. Similar posts section
 3. Form option to Rich Text
 4. Two Column Text option
+5. Fill in content

 ## Other Pages

 1. Custom 404 Error
+2. Fill in content for About/Contact page

 ## Issues

 1. Hydration issue with post comments form
 2. Invalid date on comments
 3. Progress bar on posts not sticky on scroll
-4. Any types fixed across codebase
-5. Comments/form textarea displayed as array for multiline
+4. Comments/form textarea displayed as array for multiline

 ## Getting Started